DimensioneX Multiplayer Engine

-DimensioneX is an Open Source (GPL) and totally free Multiplayer Engine designed for beginners and for quick development.
+DimensioneX is an open source and free Multiplayer Engine.

 Aimed at producing browser-based multiplayer games and environments in general, it has been around since 1999 and has been used for MMORPG games, research, education and promotional applications.

 Written in Java and supporting a number of languages including eastern languages such as Chinese and Russian, DimensioneX has been present on SourceForge.net since its beginning.